stackbit-projects/sam-dev-15e8b/_posts/2021-03-16-welcome-new-blog.md

 Way easier than css adjustments to align my div boxes manually like I did last time.
 Who knows, one day I might make a new theme and the entire website will move with it.

 JK, Stackbit didn't give me permission to my own repo.
 And their support wasn't as helpful as I thought it would be.
-So I'm wokring o
+So I'm working on a shim.